DataDog/dd-trace-rb/docs/GettingStarted.md

 Traces that originate from HTTP requests can be configured to include the time spent in a frontend web server or load balancer queue before the request reaches the Ruby application.

-This functionality is **experimental** and deactivated by default.

-To activate this feature, you must add an `X-Request-Start` or `X-Queue-Start` header from your web server (i.e., Nginx).
+This feature is disabled by default.
+To activate it, you must add an `X-Request-Start` or `X-Queue-Start` header from your web server (i.e., Nginx).
 The following is an Nginx configuration example:

 ```
 # /etc/nginx/conf.d/ruby_service.conf